openstack/openstack-manuals/doc/config-ref-rst/source/block-storage/drivers/netapp-volume-driver.rst

-Configure the volume driver, storage family, and storage protocol to NetApp unified driver, clustered Data ONTAP, and NFS respectively by setting the ``volume_driver``, ``netapp_storage_family``, and ``netapp_storage_protocol`` options in ``cinder.conf`` as follows:
+Configure the volume driver, storage family, and storage protocol to NetApp unified driver, clustered Data ONTAP, and NFS respectively by setting the ``volume_driver``, ``netapp_storage_family``, and ``netapp_storage_protocol`` options in the ``cinder.conf`` file as follows:

 .. code-block:: ini

    volume_driver = cinder.volume.drivers.netapp.common.NetAppDriver
    netapp_storage_family = ontap_cluster
    netapp_storage_protocol = nfs
    netapp_vserver = openstack-vserver
    netapp_server_hostname = myhostname
    netapp_server_port = port
    netapp_login = username
    netapp_password = password
    nfs_shares_config = /etc/cinder/nfs_shares

 .. include:: ../../tables/cinder-netapp_cdot_nfs.rst

 .. note::

    Additional NetApp NFS configuration options are shared with the generic NFS driver.
 These options can be found here:
    :ref:`cinder-storage_nfs`.

 .. note::

    If you specify an account in the ``netapp_login`` that only has virtual storage server (Vserver) administration privileges (rather than cluster-wide administration privileges), some advanced features of the NetApp unified driver will not work and you may see warnings in the Block Storage logs.

 NetApp NFS Copy Offload client
 ------------------------------